Economy of Barbados: General

 In 1997 Barbados implemented a general taxation that covers most items.
 Known as the Value-Added Tax ("VAT") it covers almost all items at a 17.5% tax rate and an 8.75% for hotel accommodations.
 Exported goods and services, prescription drugs and a few other specific items are zero rated under the legislation.
 The VAT replaced several other taxes such as: the Consumption Tax, Surcharge, Excise Tax and an Environmental Levy.
-People operating under Barbados' VAT regime must be registered for VAT and from 1 December 2010, the threshold for VAT registration has been BBD$80,000 (previously BBD$60,000).
+People operating under Barbados's VAT regime must be registered for VAT and from 1 December 2010, the threshold for VAT registration has been BBD$80,000 (previously BBD$60,000).

 The island continues to wean off of taxes outside of the VAT system.
 In 2002 the Barbados government increased the level of people in Barbados who are exempt from having to pay taxes on their homes.
 This has steadily grown with the island heading for a possible rate of 0% taxation in all other areas.

 The government has also toyed with the idea of making retirement savings as tax exempt, to encourage Barbadians to spend less on goods and to encourage Barbadians to save more income as they once used to.

 Building and land owners are liable to land tax on the market value of their property at rates currently ranging from 0.1 per cent (for valuations from BBD$150,000) to 0.75 per cent (BBD$1,000,000) on all properties (revalued on a three-year basis) and there are approximately 115,000 parcels listed.
 Exemptions include crown land; University of the West Indies; religious and benevolent organizations (of which there are many thousands); cemeteries; etc.